Yep, we sure can remind you when registration opens!

 The Rails Rumble is a distributed programming competition where teams of up to 4 people, from all over the world, will have 48 hours to build an innovative web application with Ruby on Rails, or another Rack-based Ruby web framework.
-After the 48 hours are over (and a brief interim to review submissions), a panel of expert judges will each pick his or her 10 favorite entries.
-All of the expert picks will be combined to find the top 10 Overall Winners, ranked 1 through 10.
+After the 48 hours are over (and a brief interim to review submissions), teams that successfully ship an app are considered judges and will each pick their favorite entries.
+All of the favorites will be combined to find the top 10 Overall Winners, ranked 1 through 10.
 In addition, voting will be opened to the public for a special, separate, Public Favorite award.

 Yes, there are!
 You can read the official contest rules here.

-We ask our expert judges to consider a number of aspects, including: originality, usefulness, appearance, and completeness.
+We ask our judges (teams that successfully ship apps) to consider a number of aspects, including: originality, usefulness, appearance, and completeness.
 However, these categories are not individually rated.
-Rather, expert judges will consider these aspects when coming up with a list of their 10 favorite entries.
-Experts will then rank their favorites from 1 through 10 and all expert rankings will be combined to come up with the top 10 Overall Winners.
+Rather, judges should consider these aspects when coming up with a list of their favorite entries.
+Judges will then rank their favorites from most to least favorite and rankings will be combined to come up with the top 10 Overall Winners.

-There are 10 Overall Winners, ranked 1 through 10, picked by our expert judges.
-Additionally, we’ll be awarding a separate Best Solo award for the best solo entry, according to our expert judges, and a separate Public Favorite award for the most voted-by-the-public entry.
+There are 10 Overall Winners, ranked 1 through 10, picked by the judges.
+Additionally, we’ll be awarding a separate Best Solo award for the best solo entry, according to the judges, and a separate Public Favorite award for the most voted-by-the-public entry.
 Because the Best Solo and Public Favorite awards are separate, you can win one of the overall spots in addition to one of the special awards.

 It’s a virtual sort of thing.
 That is to say, your team can work from anywhere.
 Isn’t the Internet great?

 Well, a solid grasp of Ruby, Rails, and HTML would be a good start!
-You’ll also need to have a basic understanding of Git (for source control) and Linux (for deployment of your application).
-We’ll be providing you with a Git repository and a Linode virtual server for use in the contest.
+You’ll also need to have a basic understanding of Git (for source control and deployment to Heroku).
+We’ll be providing you with a Heroku app for use in the contest.

-Aside from expert judges, we’ll also be opening up to the public for a public favorite award.
-After the build part of the competition is over, you’ll be able to sign up as a judge and pick your favorite entries.
+Aside from competitor judges, we’ll also be opening up to the public for a public favorite award.
+After the build part of the competition is over, you’ll be able to sign up as a public judge and pick your favorite entries.

-GitHub will be providing free private repositories to each team for the duration of the contest.
+Your Heroku app itself is a git repository, but GitHub will also be providing free private repositories to each team for the duration of the contest.
 You must use this repository for development (it’s a great excuse to learn Git if you haven’t already!) and someone from your team must push commits at least twice per day to demonstrate progress.

 Part of the beauty of the Rails ecosystem is the widespread availability of helpful gems and plugins.
 We encourage you to use any third party help that is publicly available.
 You must credit all applications, gems, and plugins that help your application stay afloat.
 You can do this in your team profile.